Preston railway station: Electrification

 In 1970, approval was given to electrify the rest of the West Coast Main Line from Weaver Junction through Preston to Glasgow Central.
 Electric trains began serving Preston in 1973.
 This was accompanied by new signals on the line and a power signal box was constructed north of the station close by Fylde Junction.
-An electrification over run also took place at this junction to facilitate electrification to Blackpool at a later date, although it would be over forty years before the Blackpool line was electrified.
+An electrification over run also took place at this junction to facilitate electrification to Blackpool at a later date, although it would be over forty years before the line was electrified.